 The reason for this delay is most likely that the Onewheel GT is a totally new redesign of the powertrain and battery.
-The upgraded cells and controller will give the board a power boost of 50%, going from a peak power of 2 to 3 horsepowers.
-This with only a slight increase of the top speed.
+The upgraded cells and controller will give the board a power boost of 50%, going from a peak power of 2 to 3 horsepower.
+This is with only a slight increase in the top speed.

-The GT is packing what looks like a 18s2 battery of 21700 cells that has a nominal voltage of 3.7V-4.2 depending on charge level giving the board a good increase in the Voltage rating.
+The GT has a 18s2 battery of 21700 cells with a nominal voltage of 3.7V-4.2 depending on charge level giving the board a good increase in the Voltage rating.

-The advertised Onewheel GT top speed is 20mph.
+The top speed of the Onewheel GT is 20mph.
 Giving some headroom of the available torque of the motor to climb obstacles or potholes.

 The available power will make the board much safer and reduce the risk of a nosedive.
 The pushback will be more pronounced and more like the Pint than the XR, if you want to know more read about the pushback here.

 |Range||20-32 miles (32-52km)|

 |3hp max Power|

 |Motor:||750W Hypercore® hub motor|